Andarol/Studing/README.md

-# docker-compose-flask-db-app

-Docker-compose-flask-db-app is a Python app which run messaging site on flask.
+# Python app which run messaging site on flask.

 ## Requirements
 Download requirements.txt and add secretsfile.py in your working directory